Meetic/blackbeard/docs/workflow/cli.md

   serve       Launch the blackbeard server

 Flags:
       --config string             config file (default is $HOME/.blackbeard.yaml) --dir string                Use the specified dir as root path to execute commands.
 Default is the current dir.
   -h, --help                      help for blackbeard
+      --kube-config-path string   kubectl config file (default "$HOME/.kube/config")

 Use "blackbeard [command] --help" for more information about a command.
 ```